timbrandin/unboxme/README.md

 Packages is also listed here: http://github.com/unboxme/packages.

+1. Downloads the package
+2. The environment creates a dump of the database.
+2. Enables and installs the package
+3. Runs a database update if needed.
+3. If everything didn't go fine, the system reverts the changes and restores the database as it was.
+4. If everything went fine, creates a new commit for the addition.

 ## Remove package

 `unboxme [__PROJECT__] remove __PACKAGE__`

 Short version: `nb [__PROJECT__] --__PACKAGE__`

+1. Uninstalls the package
+2. Removes the package from database
+3. Removes the code from the system.
+4. Commits the changes to git.

 ## Stage